vatpac-technology/sops/docs/2607-update/MNN.md

 - Tracking via a Procedural SID terminus; and
 - Assigned the lower of `F120` or the `RFL`

-All other aircraft going to ARL CTA will be **Heads-up** Coordinated by WLM TCU.
+All other aircraft going to MNN CTA will be **Heads-up** Coordinated by WLM TCU.

 !!! phraseology
     <span class="hotline">**WAL** -> **MLD**</span>: "QJE1597, request DCT OMGAB"